Bank Interest Policy

 We aim to account to you for interest at a reasonable rate.
 However, as the holding of your funds is incidental to the carrying out of your legal instructions, the rate is unlikely to be as high as the rate you may be able to obtain yourself when depositing the money we are holding.
 In most cases we must ensure that money held on client account is immediately available and so the need for instant access is taken into account when setting the rate of interest we pay.

-Money held on general client account will attract interest at a rate of 0.05%.
-Money held on our Bank of Scotland designated deposit accounts will attract a rate of 0.350%.
+Money held on general client account will attract interest at a rate of 0.1%.
+Any client money held in a designated deposit account will attract the rate applicable to that account and the whole of the interest earned will be paid to you.
 These accounts are only suitable for longer term deposits.
 These rates are likely to change from time to time and will be reviewed by us on a quarterly basis or when there is a material change in bank interest rates.

 Under the European Savings Directive regulations 2003/48/EC we are required to inform HMRC of payments of interest to relevant payees and resident entities in prescribed territories.
 Where you reside outside the UK and EC, we are required to deduct income tax at the current basic rate and account for this tax to HMRC directly and pay you the net amount.